cscorley/dissertation/chapters/4_proposed/1_flt.md

 OpenJPA is object/relational mapping tool^[<http://openjpa.apache.org/>].
 Pig is a platform for analyzing large datasets^[<http://pig.apache.org/>].
 Solr is a search platform^[<http://lucene.apache.org/solr/>].
-Tika is a toolkit for extracting metadata and text from various types of files^[<http://tika.apache.org/>].
+Tika is a toolkit for extracting metadata and text from files^[<http://tika.apache.org/>].
 ZooKeeper is a tool that works as a coordination service to help build distributed applications^[<http://zookeeper.apache.org/bookkeeper/>].

 ##### Data Collection and Analysis

 To evaluate the performance of a topic-modeling-based FLT we cannot use measures such as precision and recall.
-This is because the FLT creates the rankings pairwise, causing every entity being searched to appear in the rankings. @Poshyvanyk-etal_2007 define an effectiveness measure that can be used for topic-modeling-based FLTs.
+This is because the FLT creates the rankings pairwise, causing every entity to appear in the rankings.
+@Poshyvanyk-etal_2007 define an effectiveness measure for topic-modeling-based FLTs.
 The effectiveness measure is the rank of the first relevant document and represents the number of source code entities a developer would have to view before reaching a relevant one.
 The effectiveness measure allows evaluating the FLT by using the mean reciprocal rank (MRR).
-We can also look at only the top-k recommendations in the list, giving us the measures of precision@k and recall@k.

 To answer RQ1, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{flt-methodology}.
 We then calculate the MRR between